 This particular Vacheron Constantin Historiques Chronograph Ref.
 47101 in 18-carat yellow gold represented Vacheron’s way of kick-starting the 90s on a strong note.
 It was first introduced in 1989 as part of the brand’s Historiques collection as a tribute to the Geneva watchmaker’s archives.
 This was Vacheron’s modern reinterpretation of vintage chronographs from the 1940s to 1950s, specifically the iconic manual-wind chronograph Ref.
 4178.

-Perhaps winning this battle is the ref.
-47101's stunning silver dial.
-Pleasingly symmetrical, its layout utilizes two gold-encircled subdials with concentric circles engraved within to display the running seconds at 9 o'clock and the chronograph's 30-minute counter at 3 o'clock.
-Despite the tachymeter scale along its chapter ring, the ref.
-47101's dial is clean and legible, as its 18ct yellow gold applied hour markers and Arabic numerals pop gently against the warm silver background.
+Having a beautiful and balanced aesthetic is one thing Vacheron did right on the Ref.
+47101, but I think what sets this one apart from the other examples is its pleasingly symmetrical and stunning silver dial with a beautiful guilloché.
+Its two sub-dial layout utilizes two gold-encircled sub-dials with concentric circles engraved within to display the running seconds at 9 o'clock, and the chronograph's 30-minute counter at 3 o'clock.
+Despite the tachymeter scale being placed along its chapter ring, the Ref.
+47101's dial is clean and retains its legibility, as its 18-carat yellow gold applied hour markers and Arabic numerals contrast nicely against the warm silver dial.

-As part of the recent resurgence of Neo-vintage timepieces from the ’90s, I am glad to see elegant and historically important dress watches such as this one come back to importance.
+My time spent with the Ref.
+47101 has been extremely enjoyable.
+As part of the recent resurgence of neo-vintage timepieces from the ’90s, I am glad to see elegant and historically important dress watches such as this one come back to importance.